 Eat as Fresh as Possible & Avoid Processed Foods

-Stay away from processed, fried, high-fat, excess sugar, artificial, and high- sodium foods as much as possible.
-Eating as healthy as possible not only supports your heath and immune system, but just knowing that you’re doing great things for yourself makes you feel good, and the “feel good” hormones get released!
+Stay away from processed, fried, high-fat, excess sugar, artificial, and high sodium foods as much as possible.
+Eating poor quality foods makes your body have to work harder to absorb and assimilate the limited nutrients while eliminating excessive waste and toxins.
+Eating as healthy as possible not only supports your health and immune system, but just knowing that you’re doing great things for yourself makes you feel good, and the “feel good” hormones get released!

 Do What You Know, as Best You Can